-If you haven’t already noticed, Microsoft have changed the buttons that provide access to the Agile features of the product.
-All pre-existing functionality still exists.
+If you haven’t already noticed, Microsoft has changed the buttons in MS Project that provide access to the Agile features of the product.
+However, all pre-existing functionality still exists.
 This is simply a cosmetic change that includes the following:

 - All references to “Kanban” have been replaced with “Task Board”.